fusionbox/django-widgy/README.rst

 stores its data in HTML, Widgy stores it in a Tree where each node can render itself.

-Widgy is available under the 2-clause BSD license.
+Widgy is available under the Apache Version 2.0 license.
 Contribute on github.

 Documentation
 -------------